isekovanic/advent-of-code/README.md

 ## Structure

-Each day of AoC is solved within the respectable Day X directories.
+Each day of AoC is solved within the respectable `Days/Day X` directory.

-In each one of these, you will have a Problem 1 and Problem 2 directory, which contain the two parts of each problem.
+In each one of these, you will have a `Problem 1` and `Problem 2` directory, which contain the two parts of each problem.

 In each of the problem directories, you will have the following files: